madebits/madebits.github.io/r/msnet-cbc-stream-cipher.md

 ##Generating Random Numbers

-As mentioned above the IV and salt do not need to be really random - they just need to be different for each encrypted stream of data.
+As mentioned above IV and salt do not need to be really random - they just need to be different for each encrypted stream of data.
 The stream cipher library implemented here does not offer a way to create a salt or an IV, given that different applications may use different ways to generate and distribute them.
 A simple way to get an IV and salt byte array of a given length is to use a pseudo-random byte generator.

-Normal pseudo-random byte generators have usually a short sequence period and are not very are not useful to generate the IVs and salts, because the generated pseudo-random data will be repeated after some time.
+Normal pseudo-random byte generators have usually a short sequence period and are not useful to generate IVs and salts, because the generated pseudo-random data will be repeated after some time.
 A simple, but useful cryptographically strong pseudo-random generator can be created based on a secure hash function, such as, SHA256.
 The idea is to hash the output of SHA256 repetitively.

 `StrongRandomGenerator` class in code (StrongRandomGenerator.cs) provides an implementation of a cryptographically strong random generator based on SHA256.
 It can be initialized with some random seed, or, by default, it uses various system parameters as a seed, and can be used as follows: